Texarkana, Arkansas DWI Lawyer

 In addition to the social embarrassment, you will be facing significantly higher automobile insurance premiums, possible loss of job or difficulties finding future employment, loss of professional license and a criminal arrest record.

-Miller County Arkansas DWI Attorney John Collins will put his unique experiences to work for you, and seek to have the charges reduced or dismissed.
+Miller County DWI lawyer John Collins will put his unique experiences to work for you, and seek to have the charges reduced or dismissed.
 For more information, contact the Collins Law Firm now.

 Loss of Driver's License for DWI in Arkansas